 www.PapaCambridge.com Extracts from three pieces of music.
-Two of the pieces (6 marks each) will be selected from Latin American, Chinese, Indian, Indonesian and Japanese traditions.
-In addition to questions on the areas listed above, candidates will also be required to identify the possible continent/country of origin.
-The third piece (10 marks) will be taken from the World Focus prescribed each year from the non-Western music traditions.
+Two of the pieces (6 marks each) will be selected from African and Arab, Latin American, Chinese, Indian and Indonesian traditions.

+In addition to questions on the areas listed above, candidates will also be required to identify the possible continent/country or origin.

+The third piece (10 marks) will be taken from the World Focus prescribed each year from the non-Western music traditions

-World Focus for examination in 2015: Arab Music and the Music of Africa
+World Focus for examination in 2016 - Japanese Instrumental Music